 I say first because my experiences with weddings have consisted of one or two things:

 Over the past two years, two of my cousins were married.
 The day was of course, full of matrimony, but quickly turned into a small family reunion.
 Family weddings prevent me from ever catching a bouquet( don’t want to give anyone the wrong idea), or dancing too provocatively( DON’T WANT TO GIVE ANYONE THE WRONG IDEA).

 My other experience with weddings is during my college days in Savannah.
 I interned for Morgan Gallo a wedding and event planner, as a ‘bridal stylist’.
 I played various other roles as well during those three months.
 It was a great experience.
-I traveled to awesome venus, met some fantastic people, and had some great perks.
+I traveled to awesome venue, met some fantastic people, and had some great perks.
 For the most part, I was a backdrop to these occasions.
 That was my role.

-For the wedding, my main goal was to be the best dressed girl in the room.
+For the wedding, my main goal was to be the best-dressed girl in the room.